sugoidogo/rosegardenmc/README.md

 9. (optional) In your repo settings on GitHub, under the Pages environment, add the `MODRINTH_TOKEN` and `MODRINTH_ID` and/or `CURSEFORGE_TOKEN` and `CURSEFORGE_ID` to enable automated releases on the respective site.

 Releases and release notes are automatically generated from your `pack.toml` and commit messages.
 To create a new release, simply increment the `version` value in `pack.toml`, commit, and push.
+Note that the prism pack requires a system installation of java version 21 or higher for the packwiz updater.